Last updated on September 27th, 2020 at 11:09 am

-- HPV infection rate in the UK dropped significantly after release of the HPV vaccine.
+- The HPV infection rate in the UK dropped significantly after the release of the HPV vaccine.

-- Free HPV vaccine in Australia cause a greater than 60% drop in HPV infection rates.
+- The free HPV vaccine in Australia caused a greater than 60% drop in HPV infection rates.

 - Even one dose of the HPV vaccine is sufficient to prevent cancer.